 - They can offer professional services and find the right IPs that share your goals and concerns.

-- They deal with the whole surrogacy process, offering support and services to both intended parents and the surrogate.
+- They deal with the whole surrogacy process, offering support and services to both the intended parents and the surrogate.

-You do have some challenges to overcome when you work alongside an agency such as:
+You do have some challenges to overcome when you work alongside an agency, such as:

 Looking for Intended Parents without a Surrogacy Agency